tayloraswift/swift-png/examples/README.md

 }
 ```

 Of course, we can’t encode a gradient function directly in a PNG file, since PNG viewers can’t execute Swift code.
-So we have to tabularize it into a 256-element array.
+So we have to tabularize it as a 256-element array.

 ```swift
 let gradient:[(r:UInt8, g:UInt8, b:UInt8, a:UInt8)] =